 Getting the Configuration Right

 Martin describes the early setup process as “somewhat frustrating at first” — an honest account from someone who knew exactly what he was trying to achieve and had to work through the details of getting there.
 CBKA’s membership model has real-world nuances that don’t map neatly onto a default configuration.
 Core membership levels use fixed annual expiration dates; Associate memberships, by contrast, run on a rolling one-year term.
 Both had to work correctly, and work consistently, within the same system.
+Throughout that process, Martin found PMPro’s support team responsive and helpful in working through the configuration details.

 Working through those setup decisions with PMPro’s support team, Martin arrived at a configuration that reflects how CBKA actually operates.
 Membership levels are clearly defined, expiration rules are set for each type, and renewal workflows run automatically.
 Members receive reminder emails before their membership lapses.
 When they renew, administrators can see full order details.
 The committee no longer needs to manually track who is due to renew, or cross-check records to confirm whether an update has been applied.